mosdef-hub/foyer/README.md

 * [Installation instructions](docs/installation.rst)

 ### Citing Foyer:
-* If you use this package, please cite [our paper](https://arxiv.org/abs/1812.06779), which is currently a pre-print, and has been accepted for publication at [Computational Materials Science](https://www.journals.elsevier.com/computational-materials-science).
+* If you use this package, please cite [our paper](https://www.sciencedirect.com/science/article/pii/S0927025619303040) published in [Computational Materials Science](https://www.journals.elsevier.com/computational-materials-science).
+* This manuscript is also available in its pre-print form on [arxiv](https://arxiv.org/pdf/1812.06779.pdf)
 * The paper and examples in this work were developed for tag [paper_COMMAT_2019](https://github.com/mosdef-hub/foyer/tree/paper_COMMAT_2019)

 * Please also cite the github repository, https://github.com/mosdef-hub/foyer